-"Human Performance Improvement, or HPI, is a strategic approach for improving performance by reducing human error and managing controls in order to prevent unwanted outcomes - and to mitigate their impact should they occur."
+"Human & Organizational Performance, or HOP, is a strategic approach for improving performance by reducing human error and managing controls in order to prevent unwanted outcomes - and to mitigate their impact should they occur."

 Identify issues in a timely manner through monitoring and observation - detecting trends early on helps prevent larger-scale issues.